-Alan Dershowitz Says It Would Be ‘Illegal’ To Bar Donald Trump From Holding Office Again
+Alan Dershowitz Says It Would Be 'Illegal' To Bar Donald Trump From Holding Office Again

 The Democratic-controlled House of Representatives impeached Trump last week, claiming that he incited an insurrection against the U.S. government when he directed his supporters to storm the Capitol building in order to stop the certification of Electoral College votes in the 2020 presidential election.

-Democrats are expected to send their impeachment articles to the Senate next week and even though they most likely won’t have the votes to convict Trump they could, at least in theory, pass a measure barring him from launching a comeback campaign in four years.
+Democrats are expected to send their impeachment articles to the Senate next week and even though they most likely won't have the votes to convict Trump, they could -- at least in theory -- pass a measure barring him from launching a comeback campaign ahead of the 2024 election.

 Dershowitz described this initiative as "an attempt to simply control the electoral process in 2024" and clarified that he will not be involved in the trial because it is nothing but "political theater" and he is "neither a politician nor an actor."